StrangeBeeCorp/docs/docs/thehive/administration/organizations/add-an-organization.md

 # How to Add an Organization

-!!! warning "Administrator access required"
+This topic provides step-by-step instructions for adding an [organization](about-organizations.md) in TheHive.

-    Only users assigned to the Admin organization with a profile that includes the `manageOrganisation` permission can create an organization in TheHive.
+{!includes/administrator-access-manage-organization.md!}

 ## Procedure